 One way out is retrograde thrusting: to fire the engines through thrusters pointing in the direction of flight as a form of braking.
 However, this would consume a lot of fuel, and as we’ve seen, that’s not practical.
 Mercury also lacks a significant atmosphere like Venus, Earth or even Mars, so aerobraking isn’t an option either.

 The BepiColombo mission designers approached the problem with a gravity-assist solution.
 The probe will use one gravity assist from Earth, two from Venus and six from Mercury itself to slow down.
 With each flyby, the probe will shed a part of its abundant orbital velocity.
 After multiple flybys, it will be slow enough to have Mercury capture it.
 BepiColombo is currently scheduled to orbit Mercury in December 2025 if everything goes according to plan.

 The NASA Parker Solar Probe was launched this year to study the Sun by being in its atmosphere.
 As with BepiColombo, Parker will be constantly accelerated when approaching the Sun, making it difficult to get so close to it.
 Over six years, Parker will use seven gravity assists from Venus to achieve its final orbit in 2024.
-This orbit will take it to its target destination: 6 million kilometers from the Sun’s surface, ~10x closer than Mercury.
+This orbit will take it to its target destination: 6 million kilometers from the Sun’s surface, about 10 times closer than Mercury.

 The physics of gravity assists can also be used to change an orbit’s inclination.

 In 1990, the NASA-ESA mission Ulysses, first to study the Sun’s poles, was launched.
 To do so, Ulysses had to leave the orbital plane of the solar system — the plane in which the eight planets orbit the Sun — and achieve a very tilted orbit.